 - Handling annual renewals.

-- Step 2 - Follow Acquisition Procedures: Outlines procedures and responsibilities for placing initial orders, ensuring proper start-up, and renewing the license.
+- Step by Step Tier 2 Process: Outlines procedures and responsibilities for placing initial orders, ensuring proper start-up, and renewing the license.

-- Step 3 - Document Your New Resource: Explains how to document business arrangements with vendors so the CDL can manage renewals and maintain the contract for participating campuses.
+- Document Your Tier 2 Resource: Explains how to document business arrangements with vendors so the CDL can manage renewals and maintain the contract for participating campuses.